KoalasinTraffic/KoalasinTraffic.github.io/spd/index.md

 # Features

-* 25 levels each 3 to 15 minutes long
+* 28 levels each 3 to 15 minutes long
+* 6 towers with upgrade variations
+* 5 different weapons
+* Permanent power ups and easy level progression
 * Endless mode, mazing levels, and leaderboards
-* 6 towers with upgrades
-* 4 unlockable items found within each biome
-* Permanent power ups and easy level progression
 * 6 challenging bosses
 * Over 10 unique enemy types

 # Official Wiki

-This website will have documentation on stats of towers, items, enemies, and bosses.
+This website will have documentation on stats of towers, weapons, enemies, and bosses.
 Not all information is provided in game to minimize information overload for causal players.
 But if you're looking to optimize your strategies, check out what's available in the navigation bar.

 # Play Early Access Now!